 Allen Ginsberg on Jack Kerouac’s Mexico City Blues continues from here

-Audio for the above can be heard here, beginning at approximately twenty-five minutes in and concluding at approximately twenty-seven minutes
+Audio for the above can be heard here, beginning at approximately eleven-and-a-quarter minutes in and concluding at thirteen-and-a-quarter minutes i